 On February 25, 2002, we completed the sale of 4,333,368 shares of common stock and 2,166,684 warrants to purchase shares of common stock in a private placement to selected institutional and accredited investors, resulting in gross proceeds of \$6,500,052.
 The \$6,500,052 excludes \$2,580,903 representing the principal amount of a bridge loan and accrued interest on that loan, which was exchanged by the holder for 1,720,602 shares of common stock and warrants to purchase 860,301 shares of common stock.
-As partial compensation for services rendered in the private placement, Roth Capital Partners, LLC, was granted a warrant to purchase up to 550,005 shares of our common stock.
+As partial compensation for services rendered in the private placement, Roth Capital Partners, LLC ("Roth"), was granted a warrant to purchase up to 550,005 shares of our common stock.
 The warrants issued in the private placement have an exercise price of \$2.00 per share and expire on February 25, 2007.
+As of September 30, 2003, Roth had exercised a portion of this warrant and purchased a total of 158,800 shares of common stock.
 Although the shares issued in the private placement are restricted under the Securities Act, we filed with the Securities and Exchange Commission a registration statement under the Securities Act to permit the resale of the common stock issued in the private placement (including those shares issuable upon exercise of the warrants).
 The Securities and Exchange Commission declared the registration statement effective on April 3, 2002 and the shares are eligible for resale.